 - Navigate to the following location on your PC:

-- Inside the report, you’ll see detailed stats like the number of charge cycles, your battery’s design capacity vs. current full charge capacity, and a history of usage and performance.
+C:\Windows\System32\battery-report.htmlDouble-click the file to open it in your web browser.- Inside the report, you’ll find detailed statistics, including the number of charge cycles, your battery’s design capacity compared to its current full charge capacity, and a history of usage and performance.
 This will help you understand how your battery is aging over time.

 How to check the battery status through the BIOS/UEFI?